 If you have not already done so, you may like to make your own video introduction to your module or programme.
 This could be a ‘talking head’ style video in which you give a friendly introduction to your module.
 Or, it could be a screencapture-with-voiceover style video in which you give your students a tour of your NILE course so that they know where everything is.
 Or you could do both.
 Either way, shorter is better – a couple of minutes or so is ideal.
 Information about how to create and add video content to your NILE course is available in our Kaltura guides.

 In your NILE course you should include information about the key people who may need to be contacted by students enrolled onto your module.
 Ideally, there will be a photo and contact details, along with how to make an appointment, and information such as office hours.

-By default, NILE courses are unavailable to students, so you will need to make your course available for them to see it.
+By default, new NILE courses are unavailable to students, so you will need to make your course available for them to see it.
 However, before making your course available it's a good idea to check how the course will appear to students by using the Student Preview feature built into the Blackboard interface.